Monarch Little League’s “Playing It Safe”

 *Each player should have their own batting helmet, bat, glove, batting glove et.al.

-NOTE: If a family needs assistance in providing equipment, please send request to the MLL BOD.
+NOTE: If a family needs assistance in providing equipment, please send a request to the MLL BOD.

 *It is suggested to sanitize personal bats after each at bat

-17. Catching equipment should be unique to players catching in the game.
-MLL will try to provide catching equipment to allow for this, but sanitation of catching mask and gloves is required in-between uses.
+16. Catching equipment should be unique to players catching in the game.
+MLL will try to provide catching equipment to allow for this, but sanitation of catching masks and gloves is required in between uses.

-22. For machine pitch divisions, the machine is to be sanitized after the use by each team.
+19. For machine pitch divisions, the machine is to be sanitized after use by each team.

 *No high fives, fist bumps or handshakes.
 Teams should acknowledge each other and umpires